-- 46. The explanation to Objective 6.2.2 recognises that there is a need for greater intensification within Christchurch's urban areas, and that this will reduce the need for further expansion of peripheral areas.
-It also recognises that while the majority of intensification will take place within Christchurch City rather than Selwyn or Waimakariri, the contribution of these areas to the overall growth pattern is important. - 47.
-In light of this, development of greenfield land outside of that planned in the CRPS has a two-fold impact.
+- 47. The explanation to Objective 6.2.2 recognises that there is a need for greater intensification within Christchurch's urban areas, and that this will reduce the need for further expansion of peripheral areas.
+It also recognises that while the majority of intensification will take place within Christchurch City rather than Selwyn or Waimakariri, the contribution of these areas to the overall growth pattern is important. - In light of this, development of greenfield land outside of that planned in the CRPS has a two-fold impact.
 It increases the amount of land for greenfield development, and as a proportion of the overall supply of housing then impacts on the ability to achieve intensification targets within Greater Christchurch.
-If greenfield development is significantly increased above levels anticipated, this will have a flow on effect of proportionally reducing the success of delivery of housing through intensification of existing brownfield areas. - 48.
-Other key features of Chapter 6 are: - (a) Identification of the existing urban area (along with a Projected Infrastructure Boundary (PIB), which I note has no accompanying policy associated with it); - (b) Greenfield Priority Areas (GPAs) adjacent to the Christchurch urban area and certain towns in the Selwyn and Waimakariri Districts: - (c) Policies to avoid urban development outside of identified locations; and - (d) Inclusion of Map A, which accompanies the policy provisions and clearly depicts the Greater Christchurch area and areas identified for urban development. - 49.
+If greenfield development is significantly increased above levels anticipated, this will have a flow on effect of proportionally reducing the success of delivery of housing through intensification of existing brownfield areas. - 49.
+Other key features of Chapter 6 are: - (a) Identification of the existing urban area (along with a Projected Infrastructure Boundary (PIB), which I note has no accompanying policy associated with it); - (b) Greenfield Priority Areas (GPAs) adjacent to the Christchurch urban area and certain towns in the Selwyn and Waimakariri Districts: - (c) Policies to avoid urban development outside of identified locations; and

+- (d) Inclusion of Map A, which accompanies the policy provisions and clearly depicts the Greater Christchurch area and areas identified for urban development. - 50.
 Map A identifies the location and extent of urban development that will support recovery, rebuilding and planning for future growth and infrastructure delivery in Greater Christchurch.
-All land identified for urban development is located within the PIB, as this constitutes the area that the relevant local authorities and other infrastructure providers have agreed can be serviced with necessary and planned supporting urban infrastructure.21

-- 50. The Chapter 6 requirement to avoid urban development outside of the areas identified on Map A is deliberately restrictive.
+All land identified for urban development is located within the PIB, as this constitutes the area that the relevant local authorities and other infrastructure providers have agreed can be serviced with necessary and planned supporting urban infrastructure. - The Chapter 6 requirement to avoid urban development outside of the areas identified on Map A is deliberately strict.
 It was anticipated through the preparation of Chapter 6 that there would be requests for development adjoining existing townships, which led to the notification of the 'avoidance' framework.
-This framework provides certainty around the spatial extent of growth, and targeting of investment (including infrastructure) into planned greenfield areas, and enables the community to understand and appreciate where greenfield development will take place.
-In addition to this certainty, it also acts as a tool to ensure that where greenfield development is not anticipated, resources and investment in housing markets would be targeted at intensification within existing urban areas rather than 'testing' development locations for further greenfield development on the periphery of urban areas through a range of private plan change requests (as is occurring now, through this and other requests). - 51.
+This framework provides certainty and targeting of investment (including infrastructure) into planned greenfield areas, and enables the community to understand and appreciate where greenfield development will take place.
+In addition to this certainty, it also acts as a tool to ensure that where greenfield development was not available, that resources and investment in housing markets would be targeted at intensification within existing urban areas rather than 'testing' development locations for further greenfield development on the periphery of urban areas through a range of private plan change requests. - 52.
 Intensification is a key tool to achieve a number of outcomes in the CRPS, including efficient use of land, increase in uptake of public transport and increased transport efficiency, and the subsequent contribution of that efficiency to reducing carbon emissions to limit impacts from climate change.
-It is noted that the RM Amendment Act also looks to direct, or provide for significant incentives for, intensification. - 52.
-Along with generating certainty for development, the Chapter 6 framework encourages the sustainable and self-sufficient growth of the key Greater Christchurch towns, enables efficient long-term planning and funding for strategic, network and social infrastructure (such as schooling and healthcare), and protects significant natural and physical resources. - On 28 May 2021, the Minister for the Environment (the Minister) approved Change 1 to Chapter 6 via a streamlined planning process.
-Change 1 implements agreed actions in Our Space and supports the
+It is noted that the RM Amendment Act also looks to direct, or provide for significant incentives for, intensification.

-21 The PIB was inserted into the LURP as the indicative area reflecting local authority infrastructure strategies that were required to be prepared after amendments to the LGA2002 in 2014.
+The PIB was inserted into the LURP as the indicative area reflecting local authority infrastructure strategies that were required to be prepared after amendments to the LGA2002 in 2014.
 My understanding is that these areas were indicative only and had little planning input as to the suitability of land for urban development, which would take place at a later date.
 As such, there is no accompanying policy around the PIB in Chapter 6.